How Postal Organizations drive brand appreciation with in-home advertising.

 In-home advertising has some interesting characteristics that digital mass-media lack.
 Fewer items compete for attention in a physical mailbox, and in-home pieces are not as likely to be ignored as digital forms of communication: 89% of all in-home advertising is read, and readers dedicate almost two full minutes of their attention to it.
 It also cultivates appreciation with the brand: 56% of people feel valued by a brand when they receive a physical mail.
 Finally, it is persistent: 86% of readers keeps a relevant printed mailer in a visible place for 4.5 days on average (from Customer experience around in-home advertising, Gfk, 2017).

 High-value physical communication gets read, it shows you care, and it is more persistent.
-Personalized, printed communication is more likely to be saved and displayed so that people are exposed to it repeatedly.
+Personalized at scale, printed communication is more likely to be saved and displayed so that people are exposed to it repeatedly.

 Effective communication requires a cross-discipline approach.
 Digital means of reaching consumers, driven by CRM, including email campaigns, Facebook, Google Adwords, and other digital channels remain at the core of the omni-channel strategy.
 But even if these are practical, cheap and relatively easy to implement, digital is just digital, and more likely to be perceived as low value, or worse: ignored completely.